zhao-shuyang/active_learning/README.md

 ## Animated labeling processes along with two other sampling strategies

 ### Farthest-first traversal
+It maximizes the diversity of selected samples.
+It does not rely on a model, simply select the farthest data point to the traversed set.
 ![Image description](http://zsy.fi/static/active/FF/FF.gif)

 ### Uncertainty sampling
+It completely relies on a model, selecting the samples with lowest prediction certainty.
 ![Image description](http://zsy.fi/static/active/Uncertainty/uncertainty.gif)

 ### Mismatch-first farthest-traversal
+It relies on both a existing model and the structure of data points.
+The primary criterion is prediction mismatch between model-predicted labels and nearset-neighbour predicted labels.
+The second criterion is the distance to the selected samples.
 ![Image description](http://zsy.fi/static/active/MFFT/MFFT.gif)